specializeddevel/audiobook-smart-organizer/README.md

 - **`ddgs`**: A lightweight library to search for cover art on DuckDuckGo without requiring an additional API key.
 - **`requests`**: The standard library for making HTTP requests to download cover images.
 - **`google-generativeai`**: The official Google client library for interacting with the Gemini API.
+- **`Pillow`**: A powerful image processing library used for validating cover art dimensions and quality.

 ---